Emil Maurice

-Emil Maurice ([ˈeːmiːl moˈʁiːs]; 19 January 1897 – 6 February 1972) was an early member of the National Socialist German Workers' Party (Nazi Party) and a founding member of the Schutzstaffel (SS).
-He was Hitler's first personal chauffeur, and was one of the few persons of mixed Jewish and ethnic German ancestry to serve in the SS, being declared an honorary Aryan by Adolf Hitler in 1935.
+Emil Maurice ([ˈeːmiːl moˈʁiːs]; 19 January 1897 – 6 February 1972) was a German Nazi official and a founding member of the Schutzstaffel (SS).
+He was Hitler's first personal chauffeur, and was one of a few people of mixed Jewish and ethnic German ancestry to serve in the SS.
+Maurice was considered as a German and neither a Jew nor a Mischling under the Nuremberg Laws, but was still given the status of Honorary Aryan by Hitler for the racially stringent SS.

 Early life and association with Hitler

-A watchmaker by trade, Maurice was a close early associate of Adolf Hitler; their personal friendship dated back to 1919 when they were both members of the German Workers Party (DAP).
+A watchmaker by trade, Maurice was a close early associate of Adolf Hitler; their personal friendship dated back to 1919 when they were both members of the German Workers' Party (DAP).
 Maurice officially joined the DAP on 1 December 1919 and his party number was 594 (the count began at 501).
 With the founding of the Sturmabteilung in 1920, Maurice became the first Oberster SA-Führer (Supreme SA Leader).
-Maurice led the SA stormtroopers in fights that were known to break out with other groups during those early days.
+Maurice led the SA stormtroopers in some fights with other groups during those early days.
 Hitler later in his book Mein Kampf mentions one fight in particular from November 1921 where Maurice was at the forefront of the SA unit during the fighting.

 In July 1921, Maurice became a personal chauffeur for Adolf Hitler.
 In March 1923, Maurice also became a member of the Stabswache (Staff Guard), a small separate bodyguard dedicated to Hitler's service rather than "a suspect mass" of the party, such as the SA.
 It was given the task of guarding Hitler at Nazi parties and rallies.
 In May 1923, the unit was renamed Stoßtrupp (Shock Troop) 'Adolf Hitler'.
 Maurice, Julius Schreck, Joseph Berchtold, and Erhard Heiden, were all members of the Stoßtrupp.
 On 9 November 1923, the Stoßtrupp, along with the SA and several other paramilitary units, took part in the abortive Beer Hall Putsch in Munich.
-In the aftermath of the putsch, Hitler, Rudolf Hess, Maurice and other Nazi leaders were incarcerated at Landsberg Prison.
+In the aftermath of the putsch, Hitler, Rudolf Hess, Maurice and other Nazi leaders were incarcerated at Landsberg Prison for high treason.
 The Nazi Party and all associated formations, including the Stoßtrupp, were officially disbanded.